Vila Império

-Vila Império (Note: The official name of the neighborhood is "Vila Império" but will be commonly used and said outside of Brazil as "Vila Imperio".) (/pt/ VILUH-IM-PÉ-RIO; English: Imperial Village), officially known as the Bairro Vila Império (English: Neighborhood of Vila Império) is a urbanized neighborhood (bairro) in the Brazilian municipality of Governador Valadares, Minas Gerais, Brazil.
+Vila Império (Note: The official name of the neighborhood is "Vila Império" but will be commonly used and said outside of Brazil as "Vila Imperio".) (/pt/ VILUH-IM-PÉ-RIO; English: Imperial Village), officially known as the Bairro Vila Império (English: Neighborhood of Vila Império) is an urbanized neighborhood (bairro) in the Brazilian municipality of Governador Valadares, Minas Gerais, Brazil.
 This neighborhood is located on the western side of Governador Valadares, with Avenida Pecuarista Carlos Machado Rangel and Rua Crisolino Ferreira da Costa as the neighborhood's main thoroughfares and Rua Joaquim Pereira Duarte as its largest street.
 Vila Império is located on what is called Region XVII in Governador Valadares, shared with a large group of other neighborhoods across the western half of the city.

 Vila Império and the region in which it is in across the Doce River, was once inhabited by Borun Indians, whose communities have diminished over time.

 The neighborhood along with a tiny portion of smaller adjacent neighborhood, Castanheiras are home to Memorial Park Cemitério Jardim (English: Cemetery Garden Memorial Park) a cemetery-memorial park in the southern portion of it which is the neighborhood's primary attraction.
 Vila Império is also home to several shops and borders the municipality's airport, Governador Valadares Airport.

 History

 Colonization of the region

 The Borun, the indigenous people of the area where the neighborhood now is.

-The region of the neighborhood of Vila Império had been inhabited by indigenous people for a estimated 10,000 years, and records from the first explorers of the region after the "discovery" of Brazil in 1500 indicate that they were still numerous at that time.
+The region of the neighborhood of Vila Império had been inhabited by indigenous people for an estimated 10,000 years, and records from the first explorers of the region after the "discovery" of Brazil in 1500 indicate that they were still numerous at that time.
 The exploration of the area began in the 16th century, in expeditions such as that of Sebastião Fernandes Tourinho, who followed the course of the Doce River in search of precious metals on its banks.
 Tourinho followed the reverse path of the Doce River until he reached the Santo Antônio River.
 However, settlement of the region was prohibited at the beginning of the 17th century in order to prevent smuggling of gold extracted in the Diamantina region.

 The settlement was liberated in 1755 and to guarantee the safety of settlers and traders who sailed along the Doce River, barracks were set up to monitor the Borun.
 Boruns were the indigenous people who inhabited the Doce River valley (called Watu by them) and its tributary, the Piracicaba River, in the region where municipalities such as Ipatinga, Timóteo, Jaguaraçu and Marliéria are located today.

 Foundation

 While there are no records or information on the exact foundation of the neighborhood.
-It was most likely founded in the 1940s or 50s during the early developments of the municipality.
+It was most likely founded in the 1970s or 80s during the westward expansion of the municipality.